 The security of our infrastructure and networks is crucial.
 Providing a secure network environment is one of the important goals of our security program.
 Within UserGuiding infrastructure, public-facing networks and private networks are isolated from each other to protect customer data.

-Public networks are protected against global threats including DDOS spoofing & port scanning with multiple levels of firewall.
+Public networks are protected against global threats including DDOS spoofing & port scanning with multiple levels of the firewall.
 Network systems are managed by the designated operators with a specific business need.
 The Development and maintenance section of this document describes how the changes are applied.

-Wherever feasible, UserGuiding adopts serverless services provided by GCP by hardening security of these services.
+Wherever feasible, UserGuiding adopts serverless services provided by GCP by hardening the security of these services.
 Adopting serverless allows UserGuiding to increase the overall security of our applications and systems.